JasonLocklin/Dissertation/VWM/Introduction.md

-Exploring the relationship between visual working memory and attentionin neglect.
+Exploring the relationship between visual working memory and attention in neglect.
 ==================================================================================

 As already discussed, most of the traditional models of neglect